DaniGuardiola/browser-namespace/README.md

 await chrome.debugger.sendCommand(/* ... */); // for example
 ```

 The types are derived from [`@types/chrome`](https://www.npmjs.com/package/@types/chrome).
 The reason these types are copied instead of imported is because they declare `chrome` as a global variable, which might be unwanted.
-The version in this repo does not.
+The version in this repo is patched to fix that.

 Again, support for specific features depends on the browser and version.